SpongePowered/SpongeDocs/source/plugin/data/index.rst

 Overview
 ========

+The unified Data API aims to provide a consistent way of accessing and modifying data.
+'Data', in this context means any data that is consistently synchronized between client and server.
+It can be changed server-side and then those changes will be synchronized to the connected clients.
+This includes, among many others, the text on a sign, the looks of a horse or the health of any living entity.

-The unified Data API aims to provide a consistent way of accessing and modifying data of any kind.
-Where other approaches define the available data using interface and inheritance (like a ``LivingEntity`` interface providing getter and setter functions for current and maximum health), in Sponge every entity, block etc. is completely oblivious to what data it holds.
+Where other approaches define the available data using interfaces and inheritance (like a ``LivingEntity`` interface providing getter and setter functions for current and maximum health), in Sponge every entity, block etc. is completely oblivious to what data it holds.
 While this may appear less straightforward than direct accessor methods, it is foremost far more extensible.
 And thanks to the addition of ``Key``\ s, simply accessing specific values is no less straightforward.

 .. warning::